brytthisx/BitcoinConversionApp/README.md

 1. Navigate to the project Root directory
 2. Install the required dependencies:
     ```dotnet restore```
-3. Start the application:
+3. Start the application - docker (postman - via aspire documentation) and .net 9 SDK must be installed:
     ```
     dotnet run --project .\src\BitcoinApp.AppHost\BitcoinApp.AppHost.csproj
     ```
-4. Aspire UI should be opened automatically (with all required services and its endpoints)
+4. Target Aspire dashboard UI URL should be shown in console (probably https://localhost:17167) - Aspire dashboard displays all available services and their endpoints (the main ones are "webApi" and "webFrontend")

 ## Creating New EF Migrations